MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 1. There's an executable included with the Operations Manager installation media called "Microsoft.EnterpriseManagement.GatewayApprovalTool.exe," which can be found in the install media under `..\SupportTools\amd64\`.
 1. Once located, copy this executable and the configuration file with the same name to the installation path under: `%ProgramFiles%\Microsoft System Center\Operations Manager\Server`
-1. Open a Command Prompt as an administrator and navigate to the Operations Manager installation directory.
+1. Open a Command Prompt as an administrator and navigate to the Operations Manager installation directory. (ex. `cd %ProgramFiles%\Microsoft System Center\Operations Manager\Server`)
 1. Use the following command to register the intended gateway as a gateway ensure to replace the server names with your own:

     ```cmd